bcdev/jpy/README.md

     > export JDK_HOME=$(/usr/libexec/java_home)

-If you encounter errors during setup saying that something like a ``jvm.so`` cannot be found, then you can try adding the path to it to the ``PATH`` variable:
+If you encounter linkage errors during setup saying that something like a ``jvm.so`` cannot be found, then you can try adding its containing directory to the ``PATH`` variable, e.g.:

     > export PATH=$JDK_HOME/jre/bin/server:$PATH